 The Bootstrap server address is in the following format:

 NAMESPACENAME is your event hubs namespace, while

 9093 is the port number.

 The Topic name is the name of the Event Hub that you have created in your Azure portal.

 Event hubs connection string is the Primary Connection string of your shared access policy.
 For more information, please refer to Microsoft's How to get Event hubs connection string guide.

 Please check whether you are using the proper Event Hubs connection string for the policy that you have created.

 You need to create a policy to write to the Event Hub with a

 Send permission, and put the corresponding primary connection string in the destination settings, as described in the Configuring Azure Event Hubs in RudderStack section of this guide.

-If you come across any issues while configuring or using Azure Event Hubs with RudderStack, please feel free to contact us or start a conversation on our Discord channel.
-We will be happy to help you.
+If you come across any issues while configuring or using Azure Event Hubs with RudderStack, please feel free to contact us.
+You can also start a conversation on our Slack channel; we will be happy to talk to you!